jcreedcmu/pyoro/DESIGN.md

 per-tile.
 We always consider the entity's own cell to be open for the purposes of this phase.

-- Naturally, the preferred destination is the target itself.
-This destination is clear if the target is open, *and the vertical approximation* of the target is also open.
-This prevents diagonal movement when there is no "headroom", as well as preventing slipping through "diagonal cracks".

 - The preferred destination is the target itself.
 This destination is considered clear if the target is open, *and the vertical approximation* of the target is also open.
 This prevents diagonal